top of page

 Who, What, Where

 Anyone interested in improv is encouraged to audition at Kismet.
-It's ideal if you have completed Improv 301 at Kismet, an equivalent improv curriculum elsewhere, or have at least a year's experience in improv comedy to feel comfortable and perform your best during the auditions.
+It's ideal if you have completed Improv 301 at Kismet, an equivalent improv curriculum elsewhere, or have at least a year's experience in improv comedy, to feel comfortable and perform your best during the auditions.

 Auditions at Kismet are designed to survey your improv skills and introduce you to the expectations and environment of being a Kismet Improv performer.
 The process includes warming up, introductions, playing some games and exercises, and then performing in two-person scenes and an improv montage.
 For those interested in musical teams, there's an optional musical segment.